rollybot/RB_Direct_extruder/README.md

 # RB_Direct_extruder
-Light and compact direct extruder for normally delta printer It can be installed in nozzle(effector) set for delta. so you can print rubber materials Push type
+Light and compact direct extruder for normally delta printer.
+It can be installed in nozzle(effector) set for delta. so you can print rubber materials.
+Push type

 ## Highlights